jhh130910/workshop-popgenome/README.md

-PopGenome is an R package (<https://cran.r-project.org/web/packages/PopGenome/index.html>) for analyses of population genomic data \citep{Pfeifer2014}.
+PopGenome is an R package (<https://cran.r-project.org/web/packages/PopGenome/index.html>) for analyses of population genomic data.
 For this tutorial, please make sure that your R working directory is set correctly and you have all the packages installed, e.g. install.packages("PopGenome").
 The following files are necessary to